How to Apply for a Lowcountry Land Conservation Grant

 - General operations grantee?
 Please complete the final report in your online account before submitting a new proposal, even if your current grant is still in process.

 - Project grantee?
-If you plan to apply for a new project, please call before starting a new application.
+If you plan to apply for a new project, please call us to discuss your project before starting a new application.

 To be eligible for a PRI the project must meet the following requirements: